 6. Copying competitors only - Missing unique positioning opportunities

-7. Ignoring existing rankings - Not optimizing pages already performing
+7. Ignoring existing rankings - Not optimizing pages already performing (check Google Search Console for quick wins)

 Frequently Asked Questions